BIGJRA/BIGJRA.github.io/rejuv.md

 breed the Throh we got earlier.
 In the daycare, talk to the girl and trade your spare to her to get **Sawk!**

-That’s all we can do right now.
-Head back to Erick’s gym and head up to challenge him.
+That's all we can do right now.
+Head back to Erick's gym and head up to challenge him.

 ## Pulse Badge

 Head outside.
 Enter the factory here.
-Attempt to enter the door to the right, and you’ll fight:
+Attempt to enter the door to the right, and you'll fight:

 League Scout Amanda (Factory Field)